CASTLETON HOUSE

 Regal comforts just a stone's throw from royal Glamis castle

 JUST DOWN THE ROAD from Glamis and its famous castle – one-time home of the Queen Mother – Castleton House offers regal comforts and a welcome to match.
-Owners David and Verity Webster have jazzed up this antique-strewn country house with flair and originality.
+Owners David and Verity Webster have spruced up this

-Eclectic menus are sourced from the best home-grown produce, and guests dine in the strikingly done out conservatory or more traditional dining room.
 Lemon and Lime, two ginger Tamworth pigs (“they’re as friendly as Labradors,” promises David) rootle around in the orchard.
-Romance clearly blossoms here: David and Verity fell for each other and tied the knot themselves.
+Romance clearly blossoms here: David and Verity fell for each other and tied the knot here themselves.

 Hit the Spot